smartdevicelink/sdl_evolution/proposals/0345-android-12-issues.md

 ### Bluetooth Runtime Permissions

 The Bluetooth logic in the library will now require the new runtime permission.
-With the permission granted, there is not any issue with the Bluetooth logic, but we now need to account for the use cases where a user has denied permission.
+With the permission granted, there is not any issue with the Bluetooth logic, but we now need to account for the use cases where a user has denied the permission.
 Specifically, without the permission the `SdlBroadcastReceiver` will never receive Intents with the `ACL_CONNECTED` action and the `SdlRouterService` will not be able to start the `bluetoothTransport`.

 ### AndroidManifest Exported Flag